syncthing/syncthing/protocol/PROTOCOL.md

 ### Index (Type = 1)

 The Index message defines the contents of the senders repository.
-An Index message MUST be sent by each node immediately upon connection.
+An Index message MUST be sent for each repository mentioned in the Cluster Config message.
+An Index message for a repository MUST be sent before any other message referring to that repository.
 A node with no data to advertise MUST send an empty Index message (a file list of zero length).
 If the repository contents change from non-empty to empty, an empty Index message MUST be sent.
 There is no response to the Index message.

 #### Graphical Representation